axlcraft/domain-monitor/README.md

    💾 Save it to a secure password manager.
 ```

+**Save these immediately:**
+- The encryption key is needed to decrypt sensitive data (backup securely!)
-**Save this password immediately** - you'll need it to access the dashboard!
+- The admin password is needed to access the dashboard

 ### 6. Import TLD Registry Data (Optional but Recommended)